MrReDoX/pyv/README.md

 # Issues

-1. Always use plot before exporting.
-2. Formats of parameters are in the comments of appropariate methods parse_something in `gui.py`.
+1. Formats of parameters are in the comments of appropariate methods parse_something in `gui.py`.

 # regular $ n $-gon